xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 HTTPSPORTS[0]/ -> webapp
 HTTPSPORTS[0]/dbg.html -> debug webapp

 **SVG convention:**
-Elements triggering data from a entry need to have as ID the entry id as from the configuration file (disabled)
-Elements triggering data from the full counter need to have as ID the space name (disabled)
-Two classes need to be defined, st1 for unselected trigger and st2 for selected trigger
-NOTE: If the server does no have a svg for a given space, the space will be ignored
+NOTE: If the server does no have a svg for a given space, the space will be assigned an empty.svg

 **SYSTEM VARIABLES:**
 GATESERVER is set to the application folder